Seirdy/seirdy.one/content/posts/keeping-platforms-open.md

 Drawbacks
 ---------

 The biggest drawback to the advice I've presented is development speed.
 Keeping compatibility and spec compliance slows down the rate at which new features can be added.
-As Moxie [argues](https://signal.org/blog/the-ecosystem-is-moving/), Signal might not have been able to implement as many features if it was an open platform.
+As Moxie [argues](https://signal.org/blog/the-ecosystem-is-moving/), Signal might not have been able to implement as many features if it was an open platform; spec-constrained development is, by definition, *constrained*.
+Users are limited by the lowest common denominator among popular participating implementations.

 Open platforms with multiple providers and implementations often suffer from poorer usability, especially with regards to onboarding.
 Instead of just opening the official app/website, users need to choose from multiple clients and providers.
 This can be a turn-off for casual users just wanting to try something out.
 One of the best ways to improve the onboarding experience is to offer recommendations to your non-technical friends; you know them well and can probably help them make an informed decision.